rsek/dataforged/README.md

 Best consumed as a Node package: `npm i dataforged` or `yarn add dataforged`.
 Typescript typings are included.

-If you just want the data as-is, import `data` object to use the pre-loaded json.
+If you just want the data as-is, import its `data` object to use the pre-loaded, typed JSON.

 ### ESM